binaryage/totalspaces-web/defaults-settings2.md

 ## <a id="active-screen-switching"></a>Use active screen for switching

-<code>defaults write com.binaryage.TotalSpaces2 useActiveScreenForSwitching YES</code>
+<code>defaults write com.binaryage.TotalSpaces2 useActiveScreenForSwitching -bool YES</code>

 When using multiple monitors, TotalSpaces2 will normally choose which display to switch for hotkey or swipe activations by checking the location of the mouse.
 So the screen containing the mouse will be the one to switch.
 This setting uses instead the active screen, so the one containing the active menu bar will be the one to switch.

 ## <a id="grid-icons-off"></a>Turn icons off in the overview grid

-<code>defaults write com.binaryage.TotalSpaces2 hideSpaceIcons YES</code>
+<code>defaults write com.binaryage.TotalSpaces2 hideSpaceIcons -bool YES</code>

 Normally TotalSpaces2 will display icons for full screen apps when showing the overview grid so you can easily see which app is where.
 This setting hides those icons.